nbeaver/why-linux-is-better/README.rst

-Another consequence of the single integrated window manager is that Windows users are resistant to change user interfaces, and so Microsoft tends to be slow to release improvements that require changes to the user interface.
+Another consequence of the single integrated window manager is that Windows users are resistant to change user interfaces, so improvements that require changes to the user interface are often delayed.

 ***
 UAC